KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 // Factory functions
 namespace {
-    // Factory for pipes, requires to know if it's a top one, position x of the column, and the gap starting position Y pipe create_pipe(entt::registry &registry, bool is_top, float pos_x, float gap_start_pos_y) {
+    // Factory for pipes.
+This requires information about whether the pipe is a top pipe, and the position x of the column, and the starting gap position Y pipe create_pipe(entt::registry &registry, bool is_top, float pos_x, float gap_start_pos_y) {
         // Retrieve constants
         const auto canvas_height = registry.ctx<graphics::canvas_2d>().canvas.size.y();